-While expense management software makes recording, tracking and monitoring your expenses easy, it's still essential to understand what expense receipts you should keep and why.
+While expense management software makes recording, tracking and monitoring expenses easy, it's still essential to understand which expense receipts you should keep and why.

 In this article, we’ll explore the different types of expense receipts, explain why you should keep them and provide some helpful tips for improving expense management.